MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-get-usb-pipe-handles.md

     **KMDF client driver:  **

-    A KMDF client driver must obtain a WDFUSBDEVICE handle by calling the [**WdfUsbTargetDeviceCreateWithParameters**](kmdf-wdfusbtargetdevicecreatewithparameters) method.
+    A KMDF client driver must obtain a WDFUSBDEVICE handle by calling the [**WdfUsbTargetDeviceCreateWithParameters**](https://msdn.microsoft.com/library/windows/hardware/hh439428) method.
 For more information, see "Device source code" in [Understanding the USB client driver code structure (KMDF)](understanding-the-kmdf-template-code-for-usb.md).

     **UMDF client driver:  **

-    A UMDF client driver must obtain an [**IWDFUsbTargetDevice**](umdf-iwdfusbtargetdevice) pointer by querying the framework target device object.
-For more information, see "[**IPnpCallbackHardware**](umdf-ipnpcallbackhardware) implementation and USB-specific tasks" in [Understanding the USB client driver code structure (UMDF)](understanding-the-umdf-template-code-for-usb.md).
+    A UMDF client driver must obtain an [**IWDFUsbTargetDevice**](https://msdn.microsoft.com/library/windows/hardware/ff560362) pointer by querying the framework target device object.
+For more information, see [**IPnpCallbackHardware**](https://msdn.microsoft.com/library/windows/hardware/ff556764) implementation and USB-specific tasks" in [Understanding the USB client driver code structure (UMDF)](understanding-the-umdf-template-code-for-usb.md).

 -   The device must have an active configuration.